-5 Coconut Water Smoothies That Are A Summer Dream!
+5 Coconut Water Smoothie Recipes That Are A Summer Dream!
 [TROPICAL VIBES]

 If you’ve been using milk or plain water as the liquid base for your smoothies, there’s another option that can offer plenty of health benefits.

 Coconut water is an easy way to add a tropical vibe to your smoothies and is perfect for using in tropical smoothies or adding a tropical taste to any smoothie.

 But that’s not all it can do for you ...

 Coconut water is a great, natural source of key electrolytes.